plone/training/addons.rst

 First, we must make the addons code available to Zope.
 This means, that Zope can import the code. buildout is responsible for this.

-Use ``vagrant ssh`` to ssh to your vagrant, and change the buildout.cfg file in XXX.
+Use ``vagrant ssh`` to ssh to your vagrant, and change the buildout.cfg file in /vagrant/training.

 In the section ``[instance]`` there is a variable called ``eggs``, which has multiple *eggs* as a value.
 Add the following eggs: